ZX81: Marketing

 According to Sinclair himself, the £69.95 price was chosen after applying the "experience curve" developed by the Boston Consulting Group.
 Sinclair's prior experience in the calculator market had highlighted the fact that a product will be more profitable selling at (for instance) twice the manufactured cost than at three times.
 He could have launched the ZX81 at a higher price, marketing it in a more traditional way as a premium product, but chose not to.
 In effect, he used the lower price to establish an unassailable lead before the competition moved in.

 An essential part of Sinclair's marketing strategy was to use regular cost-cutting at strategic intervals to maintain market share.
 Ian Adamson and Richard Kennedy comment that Sinclair's approach was "to secure and extend [his] market lead and panic the competition.
 While most companies reduce prices when their products are in steep decline, Sinclair tends to discount shortly after sales have peaked.
 The advantage of his approach is that vacillating customers are drawn into the fold while the product's promotion retains a commercial urgency, and the costings of the competition are thrown into utter disarray."

 This tactic proved highly successful, with Sinclair announcing by March 1982 that it had sold 250,000 ZX81s worldwide.
 50,000 computers were sold each month, 60% outside the UK, despite Sinclair and W. H. Smith being the only distributors.
-When sales fell in the wake of the launch of its successor, the ZX Spectrum, Sinclair reduced the price of the pre-assembled version to £49.95 in May 1982.
+Despite the launch of its successor, the ZX Spectrum, Sinclair reportedly intended to increase ZX81 production to 150,000 a month.
+When sales fell after the Spectrum's debut, Sinclair reduced the price of the pre-assembled version to £49.95 in May 1982.
 It was cut by another £10 the following April.
 Despite the increased competition from much more capable computers, the ZX81 was still shipping in excess of 30,000 units a month even as late as July 1983, more than two years after it had been launched.
 By that time, according to Sinclair Research, over 1.5 million ZX81s had been sold.